 D Coy came up from the beach after the capture of Boca House, exhausted, hungry and cold.
 Their kit was still at Sussex Mountains and they had had no shelter since the fighting had started.
 They and pushed on to a ridge that dominated the area around Goose Green and other companies joined them as they came together for the final assault.
 Now the aim was to clear School house and the airfield.

-By this time the enemy were starting to fade.
+By this time the enemy was starting to fade.
 With many positions already taken and many of the conscripts not wanted to be there, or knowing deep down why they were there, it was fighting that neither side wanted.
-On the forward slope of Darwin Hill the Paras came under heavy enemy fire from anti-aircraft guns, mortars and heavy artillery.
+On the forward slope of Darwin Hill, the Paras came under heavy enemy fire from anti-aircraft guns, mortars and heavy artillery.
 The pounding continued as it had for the previous hours.
-Men were getting hit, screaming in agony and needing help but many were left with the battle needing to be completed.
+The enemy was hitting their targets.
+The wounded lads’ screams filling the air as they lay in agony needing help.
+Many were left alone with their injuries as the battle needed to be completed.
 Men pushing forward as their friends lay next to them with horrific wounds, not knowing if they would survive the next few minutes.

 It was here when the infamous “white flag” incident happened.
 In front of School House, the Argentinians had trenches.
 The Paras were attacking these trenches when Lieutenant Jim Barry saw a white flag over the enemy positions.
-Relief must’ve flowed through him as thoughts of the fighting being finished entered his mind.
+Relief flowed through him as thoughts of an early end to the fighting crossed his mind.
 He had to move forward to accept the surrender and end this battle.
 Upon moving towards the enemy they opened fire and killed him along with two NCOs.

 Among the men, it is thought that it wasn’t an act of treachery, a cold-blooded murder in the heat of the battle.
 According to Robert Fox on the right-hand side of the British forces, a machine gun fired on the enemy position.
 The enemy returned fire and killed the men.
 Fourteen men attacked school house shortly after, pushing through the fire and with a barrage of M79 and WP grenades and LMG firepower broke through the enemies defence.
 The explosions from the attack set the house on fire, turning it into a cauldron of death and an unknown number of men perished in the blaze.

-The enemy knew they were on the losing side of the battle, the end was nearing.
-They sent some support in the form of two A4 Skyhawk and then after that two Pucara.
-They had already caused so much damage, sinking ships and putting some out of action after bombs failed to explode upon landing.
-This time the Argentinians didn’t hit any British forces before one of the Pucara was destroyed.
-A Royal Marine fired a blowpipe which whizzed towards the jet, striking the wing and taking it off.
+The end was approaching.
+The enemy knew they were on the losing side of the battle.
+They sent some support from Stanley in the form of two Areomachi 339 and then after that two Pucara.
+They had already caused so much damage, sinking ships and putting some out of action after bombs failed to explode when hitting.
+This time the Argentinians didn’t hit any British forces before a Bootneck destroyed one of the Pucara.
+The Royal Marine fired a blowpipe which whizzed towards the jet, striking the wing and taking it off.
 Small arms fire from the Paras took down the second Pucara.
-The first pilot was killed, the second pilot was captured and taken prisoner like so many other enemy troops.
+The first pilot was killed and the second pilot was captured and taken prisoner by the Paras.

 The men heard more aircraft approaching and their hearts sank for a second.
 To have more enemy jets coming to bomb them was the last thing they needed, except it wasn’t the enemy.
 This time three British Harriers arrived and dropped a cluster bomb attack on the Argentine positions.
 The enemy had guns and radar-controlled cannons and they got a smack right in the mouth from the Harriers.

 It wasn’t over yet though as another threat emerged.
-An enemy Chinook and six Huey helicopters landed just to the south of Goose Green, whipping up the area in a tornado or grass and dirt as reinforcements were dropped to support the weakening enemy.
+An enemy Chinook and six Huey helicopters landed just to the south of Goose Green.
+It whipped up the area in a tornado of grass and dirt as reinforcements climbed out to support the weakening enemy.
 Keeble called for artillery fire on the position and sent some troops down to block an attack by the reinforcements.
-A sign that the tide was continuing to turn the British way was realised as the enemy troops filtered away into the hills, not wanting to fight British troops that had been so deadly throughout the night.
-These enemy troops, likely to be more conscripts, were captured in the following days.
+The Brits realised the tide was continuing to turn their way as the enemy troops filtered away into the hills, not wanting to fight their fierce enemy that had been deadly throughout the night.
+The enemy troops, likely to be more conscripts, were captured in the following days by surrounding troops.

 One fight remained for the men.
 One position to take that would ensure a full British victory in this part of the island, Goose Green itself.
 The enemy had a persistent defence so far, there were probable mine fields that would be a big obstacle and defensive positions would be hard to clear.
 Keeble contacted Julian Thompson for extra support.
 Thompson duly agreed to send more troops, with J Coy 42 Commando arriving to cover the southern approach to Goose Green.